csc-training/csc-env-eff/slides/08_installing.md

 # High-performance computing languages

 - Programming languages that need to be compiled
-   - Typical examples are _e.g._ C, C++, and Fortran
+   - Typical examples are _e.g._ C, C++ and Fortran
-- Most resource-intensive software has been programmed with them
+- Most resource-intensive software have been programmed using these
-- As a researcher, you typically _only_ need to compile (not program) a software (unless available pre-installed by CSC)
+- As a researcher, you typically _only_ need to compile a software (unless available pre-installed)
   - Can sometimes be complicated
   - If you run into problems, contact <servicedesk@csc.fi>